 - Send a personalized letter to your representatives.

 Sending a personalized letter to your senator is a good way to let them know you care.
+Contact information for Colorado senators and some talking points can be found below.

 Colorado’s senators and their contact information: